 When you get your Class B clearance, you will probably be instructed to fly over Central Park, the North Tip of Roosevelt Island (between Manhattan and Queens), the Tower Cab, and the South Stanchion of the Throgs Neck Bridge.
 There are two bridges East of LGA.
 Don't head for the nearby Whitestone Bridge.
 Head for the Throgs Neck Bridge, which is farther East from LGA, and make a point of crossing its South stanchion.
 This keeps you clear of arrivals and departures on LGA's runway 4/22.

 Ellis Island is just to the North of the Lady.
 Just a little farther North is the Goldman Sachs building, also reported as the Colgate Center.
 There's a large clock on the riverfront near the base of this building.
+Now that this clock is a mandatory reporting point, be sure you don't confuse it with the clocks on the Hoboken Terminal (one mile north of the Colgate clock) or the Jersey Central Railroad Terminal (just north of Ellis Island).

 The 30th Street Heliport is very hard to spot.
 The rectangular helipads are outlined and marked with Xs.
 This heliport's Unicom frequency is the one used by all traffic in the Hudson River part of the exclusion zone.
 Just to the North of the heliport, on Manhattan's Pier 86, is the Intrepid Sea-Air-Space Museum.